yorukot/superfile/README.md

 > [!WARNING]
 > This is a reminder that you must use a [Nerd font](https://www.nerdfonts.com/font-downloads)

 Once the font is installed if `superfile` isn't working make sure to update your terminal preferences to use the font.

+After installed, type "spf" to open superfile.

 ## Build